The Woodsman (play)

-The Woodsman is a 2012 American stage play (described by its creators as a "dramatico-musical") with music composed by Edward W. Hardy, lyrics by Jennifer Loring, and book by James Ortiz.
+The Woodsman is a 2012 American stage play (described on the official website as a "dramatico-musical") written by James Ortiz with music composed by Edward W. Hardy and lyrics by Jennifer Loring.
 It focuses on the story of the Tin Woodman character from L. Frank Baum's series of books set in the fictional Land of Oz, notably Baum's 1918 book The Tin Woodman of Oz.
 The production employs live performers, puppets, music, and very few spoken words.

-Conceived by Strangemen Theatre Company, Edward W. Hardy and James Ortiz, originally created by James Ortiz & Diana Stahl and produced by Steven Laing & Jason Ralph, the show debuted in 2012 at Standard ToyKraft in Brooklyn, followed by a 2013 run at the Ars Nova ANT Fest.
+Conceived by Strangemen Theatre Company, originally created by James Ortiz & Diana Stahl and produced by Steven Laing & Jason Ralph, the show debuted in 2012 at Standard ToyKraft in Brooklyn, followed by a 2013 run at the Ars Nova ANT Fest.
 It has been produced Off-Broadway at 59E59 Theaters in 2014 and 2015, and at New World Stages in 2016.
 In 2019, a limited run was produced at the Bluebarn Theatre in Omaha, Nebraska.
+There has been one high school production, produced by Timpview High School in April of 2025.

-The play has received critical praise for Hardy's music, and won a 2016 Obie Award for Ortiz's puppet design.
+The play has received critical praise, and won a 2016 Obie Award for Ortiz's puppet design.
 On May 29, 2016, the cast recording of the musical soundtrack was released worldwide.
 On September 2, 2016, a filmed performance of the work was broadcast by PBS stations, as part of the Theater Close-Up series produced by WNET in association with BroadwayHD.
-As at February 25, 2022, vocal and violin selections from The Woodsman were published digitally.